wlerin/feralfilehosting/Feral Wiki/Software/Generic Software Installation Guide/readme.md

 Generic Software Guide Introduction:
 ---

 With your Feral slot you do not have `root` access to the server.
-Your account runs as user account in a Debian linux environment.
+Your account runs as user account in a Debian Linux environment.
 These are not dedicated servers which means you cannot use these commands on your slot:

 ~~~
 apt-get